Back To Search Results

 Etiology

 HIV-2 is a viral zoonosis that infects humans similarly to HIV-1.
 Phylogenetic studies suggest it emerged from sooty mangabey monkeys infected with simian immunodeficiency virus (SIV) in Guinea-Bissau.[5]
 Molecular clock analyses indicate it likely crossed species from sooty mangabey monkeys into humans between the 1940s-1950s.[6][7]
 However, the first case was not recognized until 1986 when a man from Guinea Bissau living in Portugal presented with severe immunodeficiency and negative HIV-1 testing.[8]
-Several years later, in 1989, the first case was identified in the United States when a woman from Cape Verde presented with central nervous system toxoplasmosis, a common opportunistic infection seen in those with HIV-1.[9]
+Several years later, in 1989, the first case was identified in the US when a woman from Cape Verde presented with central nervous system toxoplasmosis, a common opportunistic infection seen in those with HIV-1.[9]

-The pandemic spread of HIV-2 was catalyzed by colonial wars being fought in Guinea and across West Africa during the 1960s–1970s.[10][11]
+The pandemic spread of HIV-2 was catalyzed by colonial wars being fought in Guinea and across West Africa during the 1960s-1970s.[10][11]
 This resulted in significant migration across West Africa and emigration to Europe.
 As conflicts continued, blood products were widely used to manage injuries, sexual networks emerged between military personnel and local communities, and widespread vaccination campaigns were enacted without modern sterilization techniques.[10][12]
+The emergence of HIV-2 in Guinea Bissau, driven by these factors, led to rapid spread into neighboring countries and eventually to distant Portuguese colonies, including Cape Verde, Angola, Mozambique, India, and Brazil.
+Ultimately, this also resulted in significant levels of HIV-2 transmission in Portugal, which currently maintains the highest prevalence of HIV-2 infection in Europe.[13]

 Epidemiology